top of page

 Nutraceutical & Dietary supplements regulations in Mexico

-COFEPRIS defines supplements as:
+COFEPRIS defines Supplements as:

 Products based on herbs, plant extract, traditional food, dehydrated or concentrated fruits, added or not, of vitamins or minerals, that can be presented in a pharmaceutical form and whose purpose of use is to increase the total dietary intake, supplement it or supply some components.